 Must be available to work ALL assigned shifts, weekends and holidays; Pass comprehensive background investigation and psychological examination.APPLICATION AND SELECTION PROCEDURE:

 - An official on-line application must be completed in its entirety .
 Incomplete applications will not be accepted.

 - Testing will begin after 100 applications have been received.

 - Applicants best meeting the needs of the department will be invited to participate in the examination process.
 The testing will consist of the following

 - CRITICALL - Qualified candidates will be required to participate in the on-line Criticall examination.
 This includes testing skills required to be successful in the position.
 It will also include a typing test.
 The minimum net typing speed is 40 WPM.
 Those meeting the minimum scores on this exam will be invited to take the written exam.

 - WRITTEN EXAM - The Written Exam is the POST Entry Level Dispatcher Test Battery.
 A passing T-Score of 55 is required.

-- T-SCORE TRANSFERS - The written exam may be waived if you have achieved a minimum T-Score of 55 on a POST approved Dispatchers Entry Level examination taken no less than 30 days and no more than six (6) months from the date of our scheduled written exam.
+- T-SCORE TRANSFERS - The written exam may be waived if you have achieved a minimum T-Score of 55 on a POST approved Dispatchers Entry Level examination taken no more than six (6) months from the date of our scheduled written exam.
 Note: You may not retake this exam if already taken within 30 days of the date of our scheduled exam.
 If you are invited to the written exam phase of the process and would like to transfer your T-Score from another agency, please forward a copy of the T-score letter from the agency where the exam was taken to: VNavarro-Martinez@hbpd.org.